ivthoughts/hello-world/README.md

 I am a professional Business Intelligence & Analytics Manager.
 I have been in the Marketing space in a data and reporting role for over 5 years now.
 I work primarily with the following langugages/software:
- 1. SQL: use daily for backend code/adhoc analysis, very advanced skill level
+ 1. **SQL:** use daily for backend code/adhoc analysis, very advanced skill level
- 2. Tableau Desktop/Server: use for front end of reports for business users, solid skill level
+ 2. **Tableau Desktop/Server:** use for front end of reports for business users, solid skill level
- 3. Alteryx Designer/Server: use for backend code automation and ad hoc analysis and data engineering, solid skill level (core certification level plus experience)
+ 3. **Alteryx Designer/Server:** use for backend code automation and ad hoc analysis and data engineering, solid skill level (core certification level plus experience)

 ### Additional skills:
- 1. R and R Studio: use a little at work, experience using it in other roles.
-Sometimes personally as well
- 2. Python: Light use as at work, but use mostly in a personal manner.
+ 1.** R and R Studio:** use a little at work, experience using it in other roles.
+Sometimes personally as well 2.** Python:** Light use as at work, but use mostly in a personal manner.
- 3. Presentations: I have presented on work from Manager level all the way up to VP level, in Marketing and in Sales, and levels in between.
+ 3. **Presentations:** I have presented on work from Manager level all the way up to VP level, in Marketing and in Sales, and levels in between.
- 4. Managing/Mentorship: I mentor multiple employees in my company
+ 4. **Managing/Mentorship:** I mentor multiple employees in my company
- 5. Creating Documentation: Good about commenting my code, building documentation on topics/projects I have worked on to share with others.
+ 5. **Creating Documentation:** Good about commenting my code, building documentation on topics/projects I have worked on to share with others.

 ### Background and likes:
  1. My education background was in computer science.